-- Must be submitted through Turnitin.com. - Must be typed in black print, dark enough to read easily, in 11 or 12 point Times New Roman/Cambria with 1" margins. - Marked draft from draft workshop (stapled) must be turned in as hard copy. - Not accepted via email.
+- Must be submitted both as a hard copy and through Turnitin.com. - Must be typed in black ink, dark enough to read easily, in 11 or 12 point Times New Roman/Cambria with 1" margins. - Staple all versions of a single piece (poem/story/etc.) together, with final draft on top. - Fasten all pieces in the portfolio together with a binder clip, or put in a manila envelope, file folder, or pocket folder.
+Do not use individual-sheet plastic paper protectors or 3-ring binders. - Not accepted via email.